 Imagine if you would, the wisest and most beloved ruler, leading a country with a wealth of knowledge and experience at their disposal.
 All the people of the country sought the ruler’s advice on all matters and were happy to be ruled.
 But as the country grew more prosperous, the ruler soon realised it was impossible to keep attending to each and every need or issue that arose.
 The ruler knew this problem would not go away, but the people not ready to resolve it on their own.

 What to do?
 What to do…?

 Leaders often have the benefit of experience and knowledge.
 However, if that experience is not transferred and translated into a learning for the next generation to accept, all that experience will be wasted.
-And it will be no one else’s fault but the leader.
-Those who stubbornly cling to their own, “My way or the highway” attitude may be right, but may not gain the kind of acceptance or trust needed.
+And it will be no one else’s fault but the leader!
+Those who stubbornly cling to their own, “My way or the highway” attitude may have some merits in certain contexts, but that philosophy is exactly the thinking used in short story above.
+Furthermore, it likely will not gain the kind of acceptance or trust needed.

 Eventually, more and more will simply leave or respond with the collective mentality of “keep your head low and if it happens, just let it happen”.
 It’s a passive act of surrender, which limits the quality of their performance.
 Those people will stick to it until it finally becomes unfavourable or unbearable to stay.
 Then, when they leave, they take the all their experience elsewhere leaving the organization more work and a different problem to manage.